ifeimi/ifeimi.github.io/_pages/whisper48.md

 author_profile: true
 ---

+This is an introduction of my [Whisper48 project](https://github.com/ifeimi/Whisper48).
+\
 AI is changing our life!
 Take good notice of it : \)

 ### About the project
 In December 2022, OpenAI published their general-purpose speech recognition model [Whisper](https://github.com/openai/whisper), which was trained on a large dataset of diverse audio and is able to perform multilingual speech recognition, speech translation, and language identification.